MFA Funded Assistantships & an Opportunity to Work for Blackbird

 Funded students who intern for Blackbird for two semesters in their first year are eligible to apply for the esteemed position of Blackbird Associate Editor; they may also be considered for copyediting, pagebuilding, or media production editorships.

 Applications to the VCU English MFA in Creative Writing Program are due February 1; candidates are encouraged to get assistantship applications in even earlier.
-More information is available at the link below.
+More information is available here.

 We know our share of Kathy Graber’s message is close to deadline, but we trust you may know some students who are already applying to MFA programs and have application materials at the ready.